Zoho CRM offers useful tools for remote teams, helping automate tasks and improve communication with real-time notifications and follow-up prompts.

 CRM tools help you organize and streamline your lead and customer data, identifying the areas where you should focus your marketing and sales efforts.

-Zoho CRM is a widely adopted customer relationship management (CRM) platform, which has a strong emphasis on increasing leads, accelerating sales and measuring performance.
-It makes great use of artificial intelligence (AI), and its business intelligence features can empower remote workforces to achieve more together.
-Advanced options such as Zia, the AI-powered assistant, provide exceptional lead and deal predictions to identify the potential customers who are most likely to convert, helping sales teams focus their efforts in the most efficient way possible.
-The user-friendly platform integrates with hundreds of popular apps and software, making it easy to build a custom CRM for any business, including those in the healthcare industry that need to maintain HIPAA compliance.
+Zoho CRM is a widely adopted customer relationship management (CRM) platform, which has a strong emphasis on lead generation, accelerating sales and measuring performance.
+This user-friendly platform integrates with hundreds of popular apps and software, helping centralize data and make it more accessible for remote teams.
+Zoho CRM also makes great use of artificial intelligence (AI) tools with advanced options such as Zia, Zoho’s AI-powered assistant.
+These tools provide exceptional lead generation and deal predictions to identify the potential customers who are most likely to convert, helping sales teams focus their efforts in the most efficient way possible.

 Zoho’s dashboard is user-friendly, thanks to the ability to quickly toggle between classic, personalized and custom homepage views.
 The upper navigation bar puts many sales-focused tasks, notifications and features at your fingertips, but you can also add components and reorder your page to better suit your needs.
 The sales agent’s personalized homepage sets the day’s open tasks and leads as the top priority.

 You can configure Zoho CRM’s dashboard to quickly provide visualizations of the data most important to your role.
 Source: Boosted CRM